eumel8/otc-rds-operator/README.md

 After that the instance in OTC is unmanaged and you can safely delete Rds in Kubernetes Cluster.

+### Unforseen deleting

+We identified two use cases of unforseen deleting of RDS instances:

+* the Cluster Admin deletes the CRD, which caused the delete of all RDS instances in the Cluster
+* the Cluster User deletes the RDS resource in the cluster which deletes of course the RDS instance in OTC

+For both use cases we make a manual backup before delete the instance, which will be also not deleted by the OTC delete cascade.
+You can restore the backup on the same instance name and import the RDS resource into the cluster.

 ## Developement

 Using `make` in the doc root: